 Key Roles and Industry Day Rates:

-Although we offer some cheaper basic packages for up and coming artists with minimal crew if you really want to produce a professional high quality video these are some of the standard rates and roles that will often be required to get the best results.
+Although we offer some cheaper basic packages for simple projects requiring minimal crew if you really want to produce a professional high quality video it takes a lot of planning, organisation before filming and on the day to manage logistics and keep everyone on track to achieve the best results.

 Director : £600